-How To Setup React Native Using Expo is the main topic, we will discuss today.
-React Native is quite a famous library to make cross mobile applications.
-Today, we install React Native using Expo client.
-Through Expo client, we can run our mobile app into our actual devices and not in Simulators or Emulators.
+React Native is quite a famous library for making cross-mobile applications.
+Today, we installed React Native using the Expo client.
+Through the Expo client, we can run our mobile app into our actual devices, not in Simulators or Emulators.

-So we can test runtime our application into our real Android or iOS devices.
-For this to work, the first requirement is we do need a high-speed connection otherwise it won’t work or throw an error like Switched to a LAN URL because the tunnel appears to be down.
+So we can test the runtime of our application on our real Android or iOS devices.
+For this to work, the first requirement is a high-speed connection; otherwise, it won’t work or throw an error like Switched to a LAN URL because the tunnel appears to be down.

 Only devices in the same network can access the app.
 You can restart the project to try reconnecting.

-In this post, we will configure Expo XDE into the Mac as well as install Expo client on to the Android and iOS devices and then connect through our development server.
+To set up react native using expo, configure Expo XDE on the Mac, install the Expo client on Android and iOS devices, and then connect through our development server.

 So when we change anything in our React Native code, it will reload our actual devices’ application, and we can see an instant output of our code into our actual devices and not in any emulators or simulators.

-Although if you have not robust internet connectivity, then you can always go for emulators or simulators.
+Although if you do not have robust internet connectivity, you can always go for emulators or simulators.

 Okay, now our first step is to install Expo XDE on Mac.
-I am using Mac so I will show you how you can install it on a mac.
-There is already instruction about Windows installation on their documentation.
+I am using Mac, so I will show you how you can install it on a mac.
+There is already instruction about Windows installation in their documentation.

 Go to this link.
 Here you can find Expo XDE based on your PC Operating System.
-Mine is Mac so that I will install the DMG file.
+Mine is Mac, so I will install the DMG file.
 It will take some minutes to install it.

 Okay, after downloading, we need to install it on our Mac and move the Expo XDE to our Applications.